vsv2797/Interactive-Arc-phase-plot/README.md

 # Interactive-Arc-phase-plot

-This repository provides an interactive plotting tool for arc-phase time series, developed especially for InSAR / arc-phase analysis workflows.
+This repository provides an interactive plotting tool for arc-phase time series, developed especially for InSAR phase analysis workflows.

 ## 🧭 About
 The tool allows users to load arc-phase data and interactively explore the phase time-series (per arc, per scatterer) with visualizations and filtering capabilities.
 It is intended to complement detailed processing workflows in multitemporal InSAR change-detection / phase-noise modelling.